 Hooked-up floats such as in patterns 408 – 413 use the technique to achieve added patterning on the purl side.

-Some weaving patterns ie 427, 432, 440 could be used for tuck or slip as well.
+Some weaving patterns ie 427, 432, and 440 could be used for tuck or slip as well.
 Using repeats in other settings becomes easier when one recognized a few “rules”.
-Hooked up floats appear here as well, ie 460, and variations on e-wraps ie 463
+Hooked-up floats appear here as well, ie 460, and variations on e-wraps ie 463

 As presented the garter carriage patterns do not translate well for other techniques without manipulation ie color reverse or more.

-Patterns in the series KHC 512-521 are intended for use with the single bed color changer to produced the striped color patterning, the first preselection row is assumed to happen from the right.
+Patterns in the series KHC 512-521 are intended for use with the single bed color changer to produce the striped color patterning, the first preselection row is assumed to happen from the right.